 - GROUND (sometimes called EARTH)

 - HOT 220-240V (sometimes called LIVE or ACTIVE)

 120V is not possible so all components must run at 220-240V.
 This means that the buzzer, doorbell transformers, relays, and most lights must be replaced with 220-240V versions.
 The PIDs and timer continue to work as they work anywhere from 90 to 264V.

 Wiring changes are required as there is only one 220-240V HOT line instead of two 120V HOT lines.

 Does it matter if the power is 50 or 60Hz?

 No. The frequency of the mains power does not matter.
 All of the components work at 50 or 60Hz.

-Do I still need to use a ground fault interrupter (GFI)?
+Do I still need to use a ground fault circuit interrupter (GFCI)?

 Yes.
-A GFI is required for safety reasons.
-For more information on GFIs see STEP 1: Supply power of our Control Panel build instructions.
+A GFCI is required for safety reasons.
+For more information on GFCIs see STEP 1: Supply power of our Control Panel build instructions.

 Does it matter if I have 220V, 230V, or 240V available in my country?